monsonite/TICK/README.md

 MITE provided the test bed for the discrete logic and bit-serial ALU.

-MITE further refined the ALU and timing pulse generator into just a 6 package module, and equipped it with 8-bit parallel interfaces, suitable for connecting with a standard parallel, tristate memory data bus.
+and TICK further refined the ALU, Program Counter and timing pulse generator into just a 6 package module, and equipped it with 8-bit parallel interfaces, suitable for connecting with a standard parallel, tristate memory data bus.

 Only so much can be some in the "Digital" simulator, so now I have begun to build up the design on breadboard, using currently available 74HCxx series logic devices.